ClimateCompatibleGrowth/GeoH2/README.md

 This script will take a few seconds to run.

-If you encounter the following error when running the `map_costs` script, you may have a package conflict with geopandas, matplotlib and cartopy:
+Note that Windows users may encounter the following error when running the `map_costs` script:
-`AttributeError: 'GeoAxesSubplot' object has no attribute '_autoscaleXon'.` To get around this, try creating a new environment using the `environment-plot.yml` file using the same command presented above.
-This will create an environment named `geoh2-plot` which you can activate and use to run the visualisation script.
+`AttributeError: 'GeoAxesSubplot' object has no attribute '_autoscaleXon'.` This is likely due to a package conflict with geopandas, matplotlib and cartopy.
+If this error occurs, please create a separate environment including exclusively the dependencies needed in `map_costs` for this script.

+___

 # Limitations